nirmalpol/prosthetics-database-website/README.md

 ## Project Description

-The prototype can be found at the following link: https://terminaldevicedatabaseapp.herokuapp.com/
+The prototype can be found at the following link (note it may take a few seconds to load): https://terminaldevicedatabaseapp.herokuapp.com/

 Website was completed in html, css, and javascript languages using the Flask application.